What are the Different Types of Spinal Injuries?

 Doctors also categorize spinal injuries based on the region of the spine in which an injury occurs.
 There are four regions of the spinal cord:

-• Sacral Spine – The sacral spine is the lowest portion of the spinal cord, sitting below the lumbar region and above the tailbone.
+- Sacral Spine – While technically not a part of the actual spinal cord (rather, the spinal column), injuries to this region are commonly included in the diagnosis of spinal cord injuries.
+The sacral spine sits below the lumbar region and above the tailbone.
 It also consists of five vertebrae, which are labeled S1-S5.

 Complete vs. Incomplete Spinal Cord Injuries